 Sleep is a powerful glue that holds each and every one of us together.
 And well-rested teens and tweens think smarter, learn faster, and remember more than their drowsy classmates.
-Sleep also lowers stress, boosts mood, improves communication skills, enhances health, and reduces injuries and accidents.
+Teen sleep also lowers stress, boosts mood, improves communication skills, enhances health, and reduces injuries and accidents.
 And, of course, getting enough sleep will give your teen the energy they need to get through their demanding days.

 When your fifth grader asks if he can try out for the science Olympiad, stay on the hockey team, and join a youth group, consider saying, “Here’s the deal: Until you’re thirteen, I get 10-1/2 hours of your day.
 Ten of those hours are for sleep and the half hour is for dinner and chores.
 That leaves you with 13-1/2 hours.
 You can take on new activities if you can finish your homework and get to bed on time.
 If you can’t, we’ll reconsider your extracurriculars.”
 Feel free to add, “When you’re 13, you get one more waking hour, but I still get nine hours for sleep.”